microsoft/vscode-docs/blogs/2017/08/07/emmet-2.0.md

 ## New modular approach to Emmet

 Previously, the [Emmet library](https://github.com/emmetio/emmet) was a single monolithic codebase that was used for every [Emmet action](https://docs.emmet.io/actions/).
-The author of Emmet, [Sergey Chikuyonok](https://github.com/sergeche), envisioned a new world for Emmet 2.0 where he has taken a more modular approach to create small re-usable modules.
+The author of Emmet, [Sergey Chikuyonok](https://github.com/sergeche), envisioned a new world for Emmet 2.0 with smaller, re-usable modules.

-This was done to allow editor plugins to use the editor specific APIs for a better Emmet integration with editor features.
-Hint: Multi cursors, syntax detection etc.
+This was done to allow editor plugins to use the editor specific APIs for a better Emmet integration with editor features like multiple cursors, syntax detection, and others.

-There are now separate npm modules from [@emmetio](https://github.com/emmetio) for the different parts of the pipeline required to expand an Emmet abbreviation which include parsing an abbreviation, resolving snippets, rendering output as per syntax, applying transformations etc.
+There are now separate npm modules from [@emmetio](https://github.com/emmetio) for the different parts of the pipeline required to expand an Emmet abbreviation, including parsing an abbreviation, resolving snippets, rendering output as per syntax, and applying transformations.

-There are separate modules for parsing HTML and CSS documents as well to aid in implementing rest of the Emmet features.
+There are also separate modules for parsing HTML and CSS documents to aid in implementing the rest of the Emmet features.
 You can find these modules on [npm](https://www.npmjs.com/~emmetio).

 This modular approach has allowed us to:

 - Provide Emmet abbreviation expansions in the suggestion/auto-completion list.
-- Provide multi cursor support for most of the Emmet actions.
+- Provide multi cursor support for most of the Emmet actions
 - Provide more efficient parsing of documents using VS Code specific APIs for Emmet actions that need parsed files.
-- Pull the Emmet integration in VS Code from the core to an extension.

 ## Replacing use of Tab for expanding Emmet abbreviations

-Using the `kbstyle(Tab)` key as a keyboard shortcut for the **Emmet: Expand Abbreviation** command had 2 issues that many of our users saw:
+Many of our users had two main issues with using the `kbstyle(Tab)` key as a keyboard shortcut for the **Emmet: Expand Abbreviation**:

 * Unexpected Emmet expansions occurring when the user wanted to just add an indent using the `kbstyle(Tab)` key.
 * Items from the suggestion list getting inserted when the user actually wanted to expand an Emmet abbreviation.